davekirby/EFFProject/report/PROJ_KirbyD.md

    ```
    creates the attribute "select" on the Toolbox instance that is the `deap.tools.selTournament` function with its `tournsize` parameter bound to the value 3.
 When the Toolbox instance is passed to the main evolution algorithm it will expect certain functions to be defined on the toolbox for it to call.
 Other functions that need to be registered typically include "mate", "mutate" and "evaluate" as well as "select" but it depends on the algorithm being used.

 3. A library of functions for different ways of mating, mutating and selecting individuals in the population and for running different kinds of evolution algorithms.
-Using the toolbox these can be combined like lego bricks to produce a huge variety of evolutionary computing solutions.
+Using the toolbox these can be combined like Lego bricks to produce a huge variety of evolutionary computing solutions.

 4. The Genetic Programming module.
 This is the most complex part of DEAP and is explained in more detail in the next section.